- Best privacy protocols and military-grade encryption

 4. Use Tor

 Tor still works with unblocking various geo-restrictions, so there’s no reason for us to believe that it won’t help you access Yelp.

-However, much like with free VPNs, Tor traffic is easy to detect, and therefore block, by online services.
+However, much like with free VPNs and proxies, Tor traffic is easy to detect, and therefore block, by online services.